swimos/swimos-docs/src/_rust-server/map-downlinks.md

 # Overview

-A Map Downlink synchronises a shared, real-time, scalar value with a lane outside of the current [Web Agent]({% link _rust-server/web-agents.md %}); this may be a lane that is local or remote.
+A Map Downlink synchronises shared, real-time, key-value data with a lane outside of the current [Web Agent]({% link _rust-server/web-agents.md %}); this may be a lane that is local or remote.
 A Map Downlink exposes a variety of lifecycle event handlers that may be registered and are invoked during the lifetime of the downlink.

 # Use Cases

-Map Downlinks provide a Web Agent with a view into remote key-value map state.
-Allowing you to be notified of state changes elsewhere in a system and react to them, incrementally mutating it as required.
+Map Downlinks allow you to modify the state of a remote lane and observe state changes by registering lifecycle event handlers.
 Common usecases of Map Downlinks are:

 - Replicating state across agents.
 Using a Map Downlink, you can replicate the state of another lane into your Web Agent.
 This is useful in instances where a datapoint is shared across Web Agents and is more cleanly defined in a parent Web Agent and a downlink is instead used to replicate it; consider designing a Web Agent for a road and the flow state of the road is defined by a traffic light which is its own Web Agent.
 - Aggregating state.
 Aggregate the state of multiple lanes across multiple Web Agents into a single [Map Lane]({% link _rust-server/map-lanes.md %}) using Map Downlinks.

 # Instantiation

-Map Downlinks are created using a [Handler Context]({% link _rust-server/handler-context.md %}) instance which is provided to any lifecycle implementation.
+Map Downlinks are created using a [Handler Context]({% link _rust-server/handler-context.md %}) instance which is provided to any lifecycle handler.
 While a downlink may not be created the same way as lanes, they may be created when the first starts or an event is received by another lane and a handle to the downlink may be stored in the lifecycle's instance.

 Like all downlinks, they are opened by invoking the corresponding function on the [Handler Context]({% link _rust-server/handler-context.md %}) which returns a `HandlerAction` which will perform the actual construction of the downlink.
 There are two options available on the context for creating a Map Downlink: using a builder pattern which provides a flexible approach for defining the lifecycle of the downlink or by providing the lifecycle as an argument directly.

-A Map Downlink may be built using the `HandlerContext::value_downlink_builder` function.
+A Map Downlink may be built using the `HandlerContext::map_downlink_builder` function.
 Which is defined as follows:

 ```rust
 use swimos::agent::{